Here's a quick guide to where to put your bike when you hit the open road to head to new trails.

 We've taken a look at bike bags you can use if you're travelling some really long distances - but what about for a trip up the coast or into the Australian Alps with your car?
 Should you put the bikes inside, on top, or on the back?

-Here's a look at some options, and the pros and cons.
+Here's a look at some options on where to load your bikes, and the pros and cons.

 Don't forget to check that you're compliant with local road rules - here's a rundown for NSW, but do be sure to check rules for your own state.